Nox-404/docker-postfix/README.md

 run postfix with smtp authentication (sasldb) in a docker container.
 TLS and OpenDKIM support are optional.

+Forked from catatnight/postfix to add some more flexibility
+* Allow to choose the certificate (default to the first cert found)
+* mail.log is now displayed inside the container log
+* Increase verbosity
+* Allow to set the smtp restrictions
+* Add a docker-compose file

 ## Requirement
 + Docker 1.0